LeighCurran/AuroraPlus/readme.md

 ### Obtain a token

+The easieast way to obtain a new token is to use the `auroraplus_get_token` script.

-Obtaining a token is an interactive process where the user needs to log on to the AuroraPlus web application.
+To do this more programatically, obtaining a token is an interactive process where the user needs to log on to the AuroraPlus web application.

     >>> import auroraplus
     >>> api = auroraplus.api()